Skip to content

 While proofreaders’ and editors’ duties often overlap, their job descriptions require them to complete different tasks.

-Editing (content or copy editing) happens before proofreading.
+Each editing process (content or copy) occurs before proofreading.
 The job is to plan content, review submissions, make improvements, and assign tasks.

-In other words, editors work to improve a rough draft of content regarding word flow, sentence structure, and style improvement.
+In other words, editors work to improve a rough draft of content ( its word flow, sentence structure, and style).
 Meanwhile, copyeditors are responsible for fact-checking, accuracy, and whether the content needs further rewrites.

 Proofreaders complete the working process on a text by removing any grammar mistakes editors or copyeditors have missed.
 They are the last people to touch a work-in-progress document before it goes through publication.